Test, Trace, Treat

 Mobile app exposure alert

-The University adopted Covid Watch to track possible COVID-19 exposures and provide notifications.
+The University adopted the WeHealth app (formerly COVID Watch) to track possible COVID-19 exposures and provide notifications.
 Governor Ducey approved the pilot test of this mobile app for fast, private, totally anonymous exposure alert.
 No personally identifiable information is ever stored or disclosed.
 Instead, it uses secure Bluetooth signals to determine if and alert users when they may have been exposed to COVID-19.
 The app is now available for iPhone and Android devices.